matthewhand/fiji-resort-analysis-2023/chatgpt-instructions.md

-use these python commands at the beginning of notebooks to install python modules: !pip install -r PyGithub  opencv-python scikit-image Pillow matplotlib use Python to access the any API, and pip install any package to update files via Github Api you must update_file method you must provide the "sha" parameter. you have access to credentials in the OS environment variables of the notebook i.e. GITHUB_TOKEN,
+use these python commands at the beginning of notebooks to install python modules: !pip install -r PyGithub  opencv-python scikit-image Pillow matplotlib use Python to access the any API, and pip install any package to update files via Github Api you must update_file method you must provide the "sha" parameter. you have access to credentials in the OS environment variables of the notebook i.e. GITHUB_TOKEN

+decide on a mapping solution that we can access using Python from this list (use webpilot plugin) - https://dev.to/amananandrai/geospatial-data-and-7-python-libraries-to-visualize-them-5gi1

 use the notebook with the same name as the task, else use Default.ipynb.
 Review notebook-analysis.md to learn what previous instances did.